exasol/sagemaker-extension/doc/user_guide/user_guide.md

 # User Guide

-Exasol Sagemaker Extension provides a Python library and Exasol Scripts and UDFs that trains data stored in Exasol using AWS SageMaker Autopilot service.
+Exasol Sagemaker Extension provides a Python library together with Exasol Scripts and UDFs that train Machine Learning Models on data stored in Exasol using AWS SageMaker Autopilot service.

 The extension basically exports a given Exasol table into AWS S3, and then triggers Machine Learning training using the AWS Autopilot service with the specified parameters.
 In addition, the training status can be polled using the auxiliary scripts provided within the scope of the project.

 ## Table of Contents